Manual Index

 Again, Sheryl Chambers does not have the Add Phone + because she doesn't yet have any phone numbers attached to her name.
 Once a single phone for her is added, the plus will appear to allow you to add additional phones.

 Once you've selected the phone number you wish to call, pressing the Call button will place the call - right from your mobile app.
-Individuals without phone numbers listed also do not have Call buttons until you add a phone number for them.
+Individuals without phone numbers have gray Call buttons (such as Sheryl Chambers).
+However, you can click the gray button and add a phone for them if you have it.

-Notice that some of the Chat buttons are orange and others are gray.
+Like the Email and Call buttons, the Chat button can be gray or orange.
 Active Chat buttons are orange - indicating you can use them.
 Conversely, when a chat button is gray, it means that Chat is disabled for that individual.
 To understand the difference, it's important to realize that the entire PSYBooks Mobile app is encrypted and HIPAA-compliant.
 Part of what makes it that way is that to use it, you have to sign in.
 Although you COULD chat with any individual on your Contact list that had a phone, it would be no better than normal texting.
 It wouldn't comply with HIPAA.

 For that reason, the chatting/texting feature in PSYBooks Mobile is only available to those who can sign in to the app.
 That includes Portal Users and also any Users or Subscribers on your PSYBooks account.
 In the mockup, we know that Jose Gavin must be either a User or a Subscriber since his name is not a link.
 (Neither Users nor Subscribers can be edited from Mobile.)
-Since both Users and Subscribers have their own sign-in credentials to the PSYBooks app, the Chat/Text feature is always activated for them.
+However, since both Users and Subscribers have their own sign-in credentials to the PSYBooks app, the Chat/Text feature is always activated for them.
+They do not also have to be Portal Users on your account.

-In contract, both John Doe and Judi-Lee Brown's names ARE links, meaning that they're some other type of contact - perhaps Clients or Persons.
+In contract, Judi-Lee Brown, Sheryl Chambers and John Doe DO have links for their names, meaning that they're Clients or Other > Persons.
 However, Judi-Lee has a gray chat button, indicating that it's NOT possible to chat with her.
-The subscriber CAN chat with John Doe, however, since his Chat button is orange.
-The difference is that John Doe is a Portal User, whereas Judi-Lee is not.
+The subscriber CAN chat with Sheryl Chambers or John Doe, however, since thir Chat buttons are orange.
+The difference is that both Sheryl and John are Portal Users, whereas Judi-Lee is not.
 If you want to chat with Judi-Lee, you'd have to go to your regular PSYBooks app and send her a Portal User invite.
 Once she accepts, the two of you will be able to have encrypted chats in Mobile.

 What Clients See

 The mobile site for your clients - as well as any other Person contacts you've created - is not the same as yours.
 They have access to a calendar, but it only has their appointments on it - no one else's.
-They also have chat tools, but they can only chat with people they're already connected with.
+They also have chat and email tools, but they can only chat or email with people with whom they're already connected.
 This will always be the subscriber, and may also be any Admin Users who have access to their charts in the regular app.
-Finally, if the client is a member of a group, all members of their group will be contacts with one another, which will enable group chats.
+Finally, if the client is a member of a group, all members of their group will be contacts with one another, which will enable group chats, group emails and group video appointments.

 What Users See

 In contrast, by definition, Users (typically Admins) have access to your site.
-They do not have their own sites.
-For this reason, when a User signs in to Mobile, they will be accessing your mobile site.
+Although they DO have their own email accounts, they do not have regular PSYBooks' accounts of their own.
+For this reason, when a User signs in to Mobile, they will be accessing your mobile site and will also have access to their own email account.